 Monism: "Everything is one."

-Now let's examine whether they are compatible with Islam or not.
+Now let's examine whether these are compatible with Islam or not.
 In my understanding, pantheism is the same idea as monism.
 Pantheism merely mentions the word "God" and that's all.
 They do not mention any personality or consciousness of God or "The Unity".
 And sometimes this attributes is clearly denied.
-And if we account the other descriptions where the denial is not clear, they also held these ideas(i.e. pantheism or monism) sufficient to describe God.
-So these are indirect denial.
-And this is clearly not compatible with the view of Islam as I have already mentioned.
+And even if we account the other descriptions where the denial is not clear, people of this doctrine also held these ideas (i.e. pantheism or monism) sufficient to describe God.
+So these can be viewed as indirect denial and thus Monism/Pantheism are clearly not compatible with the view of Islam as I have already mentioned.

 Hope we have had enough discussion regarding the topic.
 If anyone find any inconsistency in this answer, please mention it in comment.